TylerB260/sqlite-nfs-chemotherapy/README.md

 ## Supported Containers

 This is from my own personal testing, no officialy endorsement, yadda yadda yadda.
-Renaming the database
+Renaming the database is pretty much all you need to do for the linuxservers.io containers.

 - linuxserver/radarr: `/config/radarr.db` and `/config/logs.db`
   - Tested, working wonderfully, no issues.
 - linuxserver/sonarr: `/config/sonarr.db` and `/config/logs.db`